AvatarDevs/kronos_server/README.md

 expand my knowledge of back-end systems, server side applications, relational databases, and server deployment.

-This will serve a dual purpose of allowing me to take as much load off of the web or mobile application as I can to improve the user experience and to gain experience of modular development - improving portions of my system overtime.
+This will serve a dual purpose of allowing me to take as much load off of the web or mobile application as I can to improve the user experience and to gain experience of modular development - improving portions of my system over time.

 ## About this server